Simon Skjodt Assembly Hall: Upgrades and improvements

-Indiana installed a new playing surface during the summer of 1995.
-New bleacher seats were also added, along with a media row and end seating platforms on Lobby Level.

-Upon his dismissal from Indiana, head coach Bob Knight predicted that with his departure advertisements would soon find their way into The Assembly Hall.
+New bleacher seats were installed in 1995.

+Bob Knight feared that when he left Indiana, commercials would begin being played in the hall.
 Knight said, "You'll see a new Assembly Hall this year I'm sure.
 There will probably be ads in it for everything from dog biscuits to Pepsi Cola, I would imagine.
 We've always tried to keep it really free from commercialism.
 It's kind of a sacred place where students come to play and students come to cheer."
-In 2005 the school completed construction of a state-of-the-art, $1.9 million scoreboard-video board.
-As with Knight, some Hoosier purists criticized the new scoreboard and advertisements, which had never before been in The Assembly Hall.

-In the spring of 2010 a new practice facility called Cook Hall was added adjacent to The Assembly Hall.
-The two facilities are connected to each other by a tunnel.
-Cook Hall is 67000 sqft and features coaches' offices, locker rooms, player lounges, meeting/video rooms, new practice courts, training rooms, a strength development area, and a Legacy Court.
+In 2005, the school built a new scoreboard costing nearly $2 million, to mixed reviews.

+Cook Hall, a new 67000 sqft practice facility, was built near Assembly Hall in 2010.

 2015 renovation and renaming

 On December 19, 2013, Indiana University announced that a $40 million donation from Cynthia "Cindy" Simon Skjodt, daughter of late shopping mall magnate and Indiana Pacers owner Mel Simon, would be used to renovate Assembly Hall.
-Indiana University renamed Assembly Hall the Simon Skjodt Assembly Hall upon the completion of the renovations and improvements, which were completed in October 2016.
+Indiana University renamed Assembly Hall the Simon Skjodt Assembly Hall upon the completion of the renovations and improvements in October 2016.

-The south lobby was restructured with a new entryway and dramatic atrium.
-Escalators replaced ramps in the south lobby.
-Throughout the arena, new branding and graphics were updated to celebrate the tradition and success of IU basketball.

-Existing bathrooms and concession stands were remodeled and new bathrooms added.
-A large state-of-the-art video scoreboard replaced the current bifurcated scoreboard.
-Box seat-style seating was added above the south baseline bleachers and will generate revenue to pay for this seating and to help fund ongoing upkeep of Assembly Hall.

-Behind the scenes, Assembly Hall's HVAC and other infrastructure systems were updated and a state-of-the-art broadcast technology center was added to enhance IU Athletics video production and game day broadcasts.